ullaszensar/PythonScriptAnalyzer/README.md

-# PyTable Analyzer
+# PyTable Analyzer | Zensar

-A web application that analyzes Python and Shell scripts to identify PyTable tables and fields, organized by file and folder structure.
+A web application developed by Zensar Technologies that analyzes Python and Shell scripts to identify PyTable tables and fields, organized by file and folder structure.

 ## Features